Western Reserve Academy: Traditions

 Western Reserve Academy has several traditions.
 One of the most popular is Vespers, a Christmas Concert and sit-down meal right before students leave for winter break.
-Another is TGIF—a study break each Friday where much of the student body descends into "The Green Key", a lounge beneath the dining hall, to snack, dance, and socialize before the weekend.
-Like TGIF, some traditions are weekly.
-For instance, the entire faculty and student body have a sit-down lunch each Wednesday.
-The meal is served family-style, and students sit with their academic advisors in an intimate setting.
+Another is sit-down meals.
+The entire faculty and student body have a sit-down lunch each Wednesday.
+Students alternate eating the family-style meal with their academic advisors and in randomly selected mixed groups.
+These intimate “mixed sit-down” settings allow students to form connections with peers.
 Another frequent tradition is the victory bell.
 Almost lost after the construction of the Murdough Athletic Center, this tradition was rekindled when the bell was reinstalled in 2012.
 After each Reserve athletic victory, the players on the winning team take turns ringing the bell loud enough for the entire campus to hear.
-Reserve students also participate in several artistic and musical traditions, including the annual "Messiah Sing" concert.
+Reserve students also participate in artistic and musical traditions, including the annual "Messiah Sing" concert.
 The Academy String Orchestra and Academy Choir perform Handel's Messiah and invite the audience to join in for many songs.
+Although this is a celebrated tradition, “Messiah Sing” has not taken place since 2021.

 Finally, the last tradition Reserve students experience, Commencement, is set just outside the historic chapel.
 The graduating men wear Reserve green and white pants while the women wear white dresses.
 They are led through campus by bagpipers and followed by the faculty.
 As each student is called up, they receive their diploma and the alum tie (for men) or pin (for women).

 Dress code

-Western Reserve Academy enforces a strict dress code daily.
-Boys must wear a coat and tie all week, with special "Reserve Green" (consisting of a green jacket with the Academy crest and a green striped tie) mandatory on Monday and Friday.
-Likewise, girls on "Reserve Green" days must wear a green blazer and a green kilt.
-At Saturday Academy, the dress is relaxed.
+Western Reserve Academy enforces a relatively strict dress code daily.
+On Mondays and Fridays, “Reserve Green” dress is enforced, wherein all students are required to wear a green blazer with the Academy crest or a “Reserve Captain Sweater” over a white collared shirt.
+Boys must wear khaki pants and a green and white striped tie or bow tie.
+Girls are permitted to either wear a green kilt or khaki pants.
+On Tuesdays, Wednesdays, and Thursdays, students wear the more relaxed “School Dress”.
+Coats, sweaters, and ties are optional.
+Students are permitted to wear blouses or collared dress shirts, including polo shirts, and required to wear dress pants, skirts, or dresses.